 U.S. Court of Appeals, First Circuit

-Neal has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Employment Law - Management and Labor Law - Management.
+Neal was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the fields of Employment Law - Management and Labor Law - Management.
 He was designated as the Labor Law - Management “Lawyer of the Year” for Providence, RI.
 Neal has been listed in Best Lawyers since 2007.

 Neal is recognized for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2019 for Labor & Employment (Rhode Island).
 Neal has been recognized by Chambers USA in previous years.